 The Uncertain World of Search Engine Optimization

 Imagine you’re an elementary school educator with 20 years’ experience.
-You are a rock star when it comes to teaching cursive writing, science 101 and early childhood socialization.
-Then one day, without warning, you arrive, in your classroom and find 20 M.I.T. educated scientists expecting you to wax poetic about the Quantum Field Theory.
+You’re a rock star when it comes to teaching cursive writing, science 101, and early childhood socialization.
+Then, one day, without warning, you arrive, in your classroom and find 20 M.I.T. educated scientists expecting you to wax poetic about the Quantum Field Theory.
 Oh, and if you didn’t say something substantial and innovative, you’d get fired.

 Panda and Penguin: The Algorithm Updates That Changed The Web Forever

-Then, between 2010 and 2012, Google unleashed two mother-load-algorithm updates called “Penguin” and “Panda.”
+Then, between 2010 and 2012, Google unleashed two mega-algorithm updates called “Penguin” and “Panda.”

 Panda and Penguin dramatically changed the online marketing landscape.
 In what seemed like the stroke of a wand, tried-and-true search engine optimization methods became obsolete.
 Online businesses suddenly stopped generating money.
 Elaborate linking schemes were rendered useless.
 It was, in a word, pandemonium.